kubernetes/community/contributors/devel/pull-requests.md

 **Labels**

 1. All pull requests are initiated with a `release-note-label-needed` label if you don't specify them in your original PR.
-If you are a new contributor you won't have access to modify labels, instead leave a comment as instructed below or ask in your original PR.
+If you are a new contributor you won't have access to modify labels; instead, leave a comment as instructed below or ask in your original PR.

 1. Remove the `release-note-label-needed` label and replace it with one of the other `release-note-*` labels:
     1. `release-note-none` is a valid option if the PR does not need to be mentioned at release time